 While one might assume that the Under Armour Adult Hustle 4.0 would be a sport-specific option, we found it was a universally high performer.
-It does come equipped with a few features that make a nod towards Under Armour's purpose-built athletic equipment.
+It comes equipped with a few features that nod towards Under Armour's purpose-built athletic equipment.
 Most notably is the separated bottom compartment that is perfect for stinky shoes or sweaty gym clothes.
 In reality, it's just another compartment that could be used for anything.
 In addition to the bottom storage area, the bag has two large main compartments and a smaller accessory pouch.
 All the sections have convenient dividers that make organizing your things simple and easy.
 The bag carries weight very well.
-With stiff back padding and thin but wide shoulder straps, our testers had no complaints after fully loading it up and taking it for an extended walk.
+Our testers had no complaints after fully loading it up and taking it for an extended walk with stiff back padding and thin but wide shoulder straps.

 The only design flaw we noticed was that the zippers on the main pouch zip down into the side water bottle holders and can be hard to fish out, especially if you have something in those pouches.
-This is a well thought out bag that packs well, is comfortable to carry, and could be used for anything from school, work, going to the gym, or as a carry-on while traveling.
+This well-thought-out bag packs well, is comfortable to carry, and could be used for anything from school, work, going to the gym, or as a carry-on while traveling.

 The Everest 1045K Basic is about as simple as a pack can be.
 With only one large compartment and a small front utility pouch, this bag doesn't have a lot going on.
-That being said, sometimes a small lightweight bag is all you really want or need.
+That being said, sometimes a small, lightweight bag is all you really want or need.
 Big enough to fit a laptop, a few notebooks, pens, pencils, and your phone, this bare-bones option has room for all your essentials but not much else.
-For having no back padding and narrow shoulder straps, we were surprised by how well this pack could shoulder heavier weight.
+We were surprised by how well this pack could shoulder heavier weight with no back padding and narrow shoulder straps.
 That being said, we wouldn't want to carry heavy loads for extended periods.

 The bag is big enough for travel essentials and your laptop but compared to other bags, the volume is relatively small.
 If you need to carry around large textbooks in addition to your computer and other miscellaneous items, this bag might be too small for you.
 It's ideal as a carry-on bag or for a commuter who takes their laptop back and forth from work.